Amer Aldeen, MD, FACEP

 Chief Medical Officer

-Dr. Amer Aldeen is currently chief medical officer (CMO) of USACS.
-He is also vice chair of the National Clinical Governance Board of USACS and executive medical director of the Center for Emergency Medical Education.
-He previously served as ED chair and medical director from 2014 to 2016 at Presence Saint Joseph Medical Center in Chicago.
+Dr. Amer Aldeen is chief medical officer (CMO) of USACS.
+He previously served as vice chair of the National Clinical Governance Board of USACS and executive medical director of the Center for Emergency Medical Education.
 Dr. Aldeen joined USACS from Northwestern Memorial Hospital in Chicago where he had been associate medical director and associate residency director of emergency medicine.

-Dr. Aldeen graduated from the University of Virginia in Charlottesville, VA, where he received his BA in Interdisciplinary Studies with a focus on Religious Studies and his MD degree.
+Dr. Aldeen lives in Chicago and is originally from Northern Virginia.
+He received his BA in Interdisciplinary Religious Studies and his MD from the University of Virginia in Charlottesville, VA.
 He completed his EM residency at Northwestern Memorial Hospital, serving as chief resident in 2006.
-Dr. Aldeen led the Geriatric Emergency Department Innovations team at Northwestern, where he developed protocols to improve the care of older adults in the ED.
-He also serves as founder and director of the Chicago Cardiac Arrest Resuscitation Education Service, which trains the Chicago Police Department in lifesaving skills.
-He has authored three books and multiple peer-reviewed publications, and the Amer Aldeen Junior Faculty Teaching Award at Northwestern is named after him.
+Dr. Aldeen was site principal investigator of the $3.5 million Geriatric Emergency Department Innovations grant at Northwestern, developing protocols to improve the care of older adults in the ED.
+He founded and directs the Chicago Cardiac Arrest Resuscitation Education Service, which trains the Chicago Police Department in lifesaving skills.
+He is co-author of Aldeen and Rosenbaum’s 1200 questions to help you pass the emergency medicine boards, has multiple peer-reviewed research publications, and won the Northwestern EM faculty teaching award for six years in a row.
+The Amer Aldeen Junior Faculty Teaching Award at Northwestern is named after him.